mozilla/www.ccadb.org/cas/intermediates.md

 ## API ##

 [CCADB APIs](https://github.com/mozilla/CCADB-Tools/tree/master/API_AddUpdateIntermediateCert)
-have been developed to enable CAs to automate retrieving and updating intermediate certificate data in the CCADB.
-This service is only available to CAs whose root certificates are included within the root stores of CCADB root store members.
+have been developed to enable CA Owners to automate retrieving and updating intermediate certificate data in the CCADB.
+This service is only available to CA Owners whose root certificates are included within the root stores of CCADB Root Store Operators.
 * GetCertificateIdAPI: Returns the root or intermediate certificate record Id (Salesforce Id) in the CCADB.
 * AddUpdateIntermediateCertAPI: Add or update an intermediate certificate record in the CCADB.